ibexa/documentation-developer/docs/api/rest_api_requests.md

 ---
-description: REST API requests can have one of generic or custom headers.
-They define additional options in their headers, such as the accepted content type of reponse.
+description: REST API requests can have a generic or a custom header.
+It defines additional options in the request, such as the accepted Content Type of response.
 ---

 # REST requests